 .rkestate file contains the current state of the cluster including the RKE configuration and the certificates.
 It is required to keep this file in order to update the cluster or perform any operation on it through RKE.

-Prior to v0.2.0, RKE saved the Kubernetes cluster state as a secret.
+Before v0.2.0, RKE saved the Kubernetes cluster state as a secret.
 When updating the state, RKE pulls the secret, updates/changes the state and saves a new secret.

 Interacting with your Kubernetes cluster